Doorways in the Sand: Poetry

-On a long bus ride Fred nods off drunkenly: "Drifting drowsy across the countryside, I paraded my troubles through the streets of my mind, poking occasional thoughts between the bars of their cages, hearing the clowns beat drums in my temples."

-Again with Speicus in his head, Fred describes going to sleep and dreaming: Some upwelling in the dark fishbowl atop the spine later splashed dreams, patterns memory-resistant as a swirl of noctilucae, across consciousness' thin, transparent rim, save for the kinesthetic/synesthetic DO YOU FEEL ME LED? which must have lasted a time-less time longer than the rest, for later, much later, morning's third coffee touched it to a penny's worth of spin, of color.

 Major themes

 Immortality

 More than half of Zelazny's novels have characters who are immortal or nearly immortal.
 Zelazny believed living a long life would make people have great intellectual and perceptual faculties and would produce a good sense of humor.

 Immortality for Zelazny generally meant an immortal can be killed like any other person, but not from old age.
 A long life according to Zelazny would not cause ennui, but rather curiosity, changing and maturing, growing and learning, and lead to knowledge, culture and satisfying experiences.Krulik 1986, p.
 31 According to Samuel R. Delany, Zelazny believed that "Given all eternity to live, each experience becomes a jewel in the jewel-clutter of life; each moment becomes infinitely fascinating because there is so much more to relate it to."

-In Doorways Fred achieves near immortality as a host for Speicus.
+In Doorways in the Sand Fred achieves near immortality as a host for Speicus.
 In the hospital after being shot all of Fred's injuries heal speedily.
 Later Speicus tells Fred that he is able to repair his body indefinitely.

 Education

 For Zelazny one of the attractions of immortality was that an immortal could continue to learn forever.
 And Zelazny had a lifelong love of learning.

 In college he often audited courses he found interesting in addition to his regular plan of studies.
 In 1971 he designed an evolving curriculum of studies for himself that he would pursue for the rest of his life.
 One of his concerns was to obtain greater amounts of diverse information that would make him a better writer.
 These studies included cultural and physical geography, ecology, education, history, biography, literature, and other sciences and humanities.
 A principle of his studies was the notion that we create ourselves, and learning is part of that process.

-In Doorways Fred has a similar program of studies, not just motivated by a desire to learn, but also to keep money flowing from his cryogenically frozen uncle's trust fund.
+In Doorways in the Sand Fred has a similar program of studies, not just motivated by a desire to learn, but also to keep money flowing from his cryogenically frozen uncle's trust fund.

 During his thirteen years of studies at the university he takes just enough courses in each discipline to not receive a degree according to the mandatory departmental graduation requirements, making him very broadly-educated.